ChimeraCoder/intro-to-scipy-and-numpy/README.md

 Either download the notebook file ([NumPy.ipynb](https://raw.github.com/ChimeraCoder/intro-to-numpy-and-scipy/master/NumPy.ipynb)) directly, or clone this repository, and simply open the file in this web view.

+#### Preview

+A static (non-interactive) preview is available at http://nbviewer.ipython.org/7505630.

+However, as this preview does include any of the diagrams, images, or output, you probably just want to download this and run it yourself.

 #####Acknowledgements

 Special thanks to Anthony Foglia, who provided Powerpoint slides with the two memory layout diagrams, as well as some of the early NumPy examples.